Referral

 OR

-2. There is a concern regarding significant pathology that requires urgent ENT specialist opinion, but the patient does not have symptoms and signs that warrant a two week wait suspected cancer referral.
+2. There is a concern regarding significant pathology that requires urgent ENT specialist opinion, but the patient does not have symptoms and signs that warrant a urgent suspected cancer referral.

 OR